MailMan PHP Extension Reference Documentation

 string smtpSessionLog();

-This string property accumulates the raw commands sent to the SMTP server, and the raw responses received from the SMTP server.
-This property is read-only, but it may be cleared by calling ClearSmtpSessionLog.
+Contains the accumulated raw SMTP commands sent to the server and raw responses received from the server.

 top